Home

 You may need a BASRiS form if:

-• you would like to apply for Child Disability Payment or Adult Disability Payment under the special rules and
+• you would like to apply for one of the benefits above under the special rules and

 • you have a terminal illness.